Get the game to see all 18 lands and get the fabulous Orbs of Yendor!

 turn, it would kill you.
 The game protects you from getting yourself killed accidentally by ignoring moves which

 lead to instant death (similar to the check rule from Chess).

 Ultimately, you will probably run into a situation where monsters surround you.
 That means that your adventure

 is over, and you will have to teleport back to the Euclidean world to survive by pressing Escape (quit).

 Collecting enough treasure also allows you to find rare magical orbs, which grant you one-time or time-limited

-The world is a combination of eleven types of lands.
+The world is a combination of eighteen types of lands.
 Each land type has specific style (monsters, treasure,

 magical orbs, terrain features).
 Collecting treasures only attracts more monsters in lands of the same type,